-“There are a lot of moving parts to become pregnant,” said Dr. Tanmoy Mukherjee, the Associate Director of the Mount Sinai Division of Reproductive Endocrinology.
+“There are a lot of moving parts to become pregnant,” notes Dr. Tanmoy Mukherjee, the Associate Director of the Mount Sinai Division of Reproductive Endocrinology.
 “When I think about it in detail, I wonder how there are so many of us.”

-Fortunately, most couples trying to get pregnant do eventually succeed.
-Conception just takes time.
-But in terms of the many questions a couple has, including how long can you expect to keep trying?
-And when is it time to bring a fertility specialist on board?
-Here are some answers to a few pressing pregnancy questions.
+Fortunately, the majority of couples trying to get pregnant eventually succeed.
+Conception just takes, well, time.
+But to answer thee many questions a couple has, including how long can you expect to keep trying?
+And when is it time to bring a fertility specialist on board, and perhaps bring some perspective to those trying, here is what the experts say.

 After intercourse, sperm swim — or, technically-speaking, spin — up through a woman’s cervix towards her fallopian tubes.
 They can survive in that space for as long as 72 hours while they wait for the egg to be shuttled down the tubes from the ovaries.
 A more intrepid sperm might even last longer.
 That’s why couples looking to conceive shouldn’t wait until ovulation to have sex, Mukherjee said.
 Pregnancy is most likely to occur when the sperm are already hanging out in a woman’s reproductive tract when her egg is released.

 After fertilization, it can take another two-to-three days for the fertilized egg to begin dividing, then implant in the lining of a woman’s uterus, triggering a surge of hormones.
 That’s when pregnancy starts.

 Generally, How Long Does it Takes to Get Pregnant?

 The majority of couples become pregnant within six months, said Kenan Omurtag, an associate professor of obstetrics and gynecology at Washington University in St. Louis.
 But if a couple doesn’t get pregnant within that window, there’s no reason to panic, he added.